NitishSK/Assignment/README.md

 ### Steps to Deploy helm chart of database

-  1. make sure you are inside database/chart
+  1. Make sure you are inside database/chart

   2. Edit the image name and tag name of image in values.yaml